BeaconCMS/beacon/guides/tailwind-configuration.md

 ## Site Configuration

+**Note** that if you're setting up the environment for the first time and have no site created yet, for example if you're following the "Your first site" or the "Create a blog" guide, you won't have any site configuration to update.
+In this case, you can skip this step and come back to it later after executing the `beacon.install` command.

 Open the file `lib/my_app/application.ex` (replace my_app with your actual application name), find the configuration of the site you'll be using this Tailwind config and add the `tailwind_config` key pointing to the bundled file: